rails/rails/guides/source/caching_with_rails.md

 a new cache entry with a unique key.
 A key looks something like this:

 ```
-views/products/index.html.erb:bea67108094918eeba42cd4a6e786901/products/1
+views/products/index:bea67108094918eeba42cd4a6e786901/products/1
 ```

-`products/1` is a stable key but a cache version, derived from the product record, is stored in the cache entry.
-When the product `updated_at` is touched, the `cache_version` changes.
-Rails will check it when pulling the entry from the cache and write the new information to the same cache key.
-This is called recyclable key-based expiration.

 The string of characters in the middle is a template tree digest.
-It is a hash digest computed based on the contents of the entire template file.
-If you change the template file (e.g., the HTML changes), the digest will change, expiring the existing file.
+It is a hash digest computed based on the contents of the view fragment you are caching.
+If you change the view fragment (e.g., the HTML changes), the digest will change, expiring the existing file.

+A cache version, derived from the product record, is stored in the cache entry.
+When the product is touched, the cache version changes, and any cached fragments that contain the previous version are ignored.

 TIP: Cache stores like Memcached will automatically delete old cache files.